-- Classroom/cohort outbreak definition: Three or more test-confirmed COVID-19 cases among students/teachers/staff in a specified group with onsets (or, if asymptomatic, collection dates) within a 10-day period, and who are epidemiologically linked in the school setting, but not household contacts. - School-wide outbreak definition: Five or more classrooms or cohorts with cases from separate households that meet the cohort outbreak definition that occurs within 10 days; OR 5% or more unrelated students/teachers/staff have test-confirmed COVID-19 within a 10-day period [minimum of 10 unrelated students/teachers/staff].
+- Classroom/cohort outbreak definition: Three or more COVID-19 cases among students/teachers/staff in a specified group with onsets (or, if asymptomatic, collection dates) within a 10-day period, and who are epidemiologically linked in the school setting, but not household contacts. - School-wide outbreak definition: Five or more cohorts with cases from separate households that meet the classroom/cohort outbreak definition that occurs within 10 days; OR 5% or more unrelated students/teachers/staff that have COVID-19 within a 10-day period [minimum of 10 unrelated students/teachers/staff].

 GCPS will continue to follow existing procedures for reporting communicable diseases (COMAR 10.06.01) and immediately notify the local health department of a COVID-19 outbreak.
 The local health department will recommend control measures in response to the outbreak, including prevention strategies.
-GCPS will follow the recommendations of the local health department and health officer.